Emergency First Aid Level 3 Award

 Blended Learning Approach - 2 X 3 hour sessions over 2 days

-Day 1 (Tuesday 28th September 2021 6.30-9.30pm)- 3 hours using the Microsoft Teams meeting platform covering the theory aspects of the qualification.
-All candidates will be able to access Microsoft Teams as a guest and do not need an account but should check technical requirements prior to the start of the first meeting.
+Day 1 (Tuesday 27th September 2022 6pm-9pm)- 3 hours using the Zoom meeting platform covering the theory aspects of the qualification.
+All candidates will need to have an account to be able to access Zoom and should check technical requirements prior to the start of the first meeting.

-- Candidates will be sent via email links to join the meetings which identify the duration of the session and the link to access the waiting room
+- Candidates will be sent via email a link to join the Zoom meeting which will identify the duration of the session and the link to access the waiting room

 - Candidates will be given a contact number should they have any issues on the day

-Day 2 (Wednesday 29th September 2021 6.30-9.30pm Flitwick Football Community Centre)- 3 hours face to face contact – where candidates will be taken through the practical elements of the qualification and assessment which consists of a multiple choice assessment paper and practical skills assessment.
+Day 2 (Wednesday 28th September 2022 6pm-9pm at Lewsey Sports Park)- 3 hours face to face contact – where candidates will be taken through the practical elements of the qualification and assessment which consists of a multiple choice assessment paper and practical skills assessment.

 - Candidates must be a minimum of 16 years of age at the time of taking the assessment.